A Guide to Fishing Lake Pedder

-Hard body lures of all sizes (like Rapala X6, F7, CD7 and so on), Artificial flies, Tasmanian devil lures, stump jumper in 55 size, and fish cakes (no, not the ones from the fish and chip shop), A selection of these lures are available from the Lodge to purchase.
+Hard body lures of all sizes (like Rapala X6, F7, CD7 and so on), Artificial flies, Tasmanian devil lures, stump jumper in 55 size, and fish cakes (no, not the ones from the fish and chip shop).

 Shore spinning, fly fishing, fish caking after dark, trolling from a boat, or drift spinning.
 We will look at the following as a guide, and one of these methods will suit your level of experience and fishing gear.